fggo/python/README.md

 Migration
 ```
-# Tell Django to modify the database so it can store information related to the model Topic.
+# Tell Django to modify the database; store information of 'Topic'
-python3.6 manage.py makemigrations learning_logs
+python manage.py makemigrations learning_logs
-# we’ll apply this migration and have Django modify the database for us:
+# apply this migration and have Django modify the database for us
-python3.6 manage.py migrate
+python manage.py migrate
 ```

 #### The Django Admin Site